-Indian police say 10 killed when house collapses in north
+Indian police say 12 killed when house collapses in north

-LUCKNOW, India (AP) — Indian police say at least 10 people have been killed after a two-story house collapsed in a village in the country’s north.
+LUCKNOW, India (AP) — At least 12 people were killed after a two-story house collapsed Monday in a village in north India, officials said.

+Another 13 people were injured in the collapse in Walidpur, a village in Uttar Pradesh state, said Awanish Awasthi, a state government spokesman.
+The village is nearly 250 kilometers (155 miles) southeast of Lucknow, the state capital of Uttar Pradesh.

 Top state police officer O.P.
-Singh says another 15 people were injured in Monday’s collapse in Walidpur, a village in Uttar Pradesh state.

-Singh says police are investigating whether the collapse was caused by a cooking gas container exploding in the building.
+Singh said police were investigating whether the collapse was caused by a cooking gas container exploding in the building.

-Singh says five people from a single family were killed at the location, while another five succumbed to their injuries in a hospital.
+Singh said five people from a single family were killed at the location, while another seven succumbed to their injuries in a hospital.

 Building collapses are common in India during the monsoon season, when heavy rains weaken the foundations of structures that are poorly constructed.
 Uttar Pradesh and some other Indian states were lashed by heavy rains last month.